Germany deported more than 90 'potential terrorists' | DW | 06.12.2019

 Stephan Thomae, the FDP's expert on domestic affairs, argued that deportation figures appear to be dependent on "which federal state is responsible and who is currently in power."
 Therefore, Germany "urgently needs a federal authority for deportations and effective agreements with the countries of origin," Thomae told Der Spiegel.

-The number of deportations differed significantly across the states in Germany.
+The number of deportations differed significantly across German states.
 North Rhine-Westphalia had a total of 29 deportations, Baden-Württemberg had 16 and Berlin 10.
 Meanwhile, Rhineland-Palatinate and Saarland had no statistics available.

 mvb/dr (AFP, dpa)